 An addictive personality

-My recovery friends were also sharing about their addictive codependent type relationships.
-What no one appeared to be sharing in meetings were their covert sexual behaviours.
+My recovery buddies were also sharing about their addictive, codependent relationships.
+What no one appeared to be sharing in meetings were their covert sexual behaviors.
 Casual sex with multiple partners was a taboo subject.
 Privately, outside meetings, people would admit to being driven by lust.
-For many of us it became a serious problem.
+For many of us, it became a serious problem.

 Addictions other than alcohol and drugs

-Old addictions that began in childhood suddenly resurfaced in recovery.
-I already had a problem with food by the time I was 8 years old.
-Addiction to sugar became a problem again.
+Old addictions that began in childhood resurfaced in recovery.
+I already had a problem with food by the time I was eight years old.
+Sugar addiction became a problem again.

 I continued to go to meetings after our separation.
 Being an agnostic, I refused to go through the twelve steps.
-God and a higher power were mentioned in six of the twelve steps.
-The God word put me off completely.
+Six of the twelve steps mention God and a higher power.
+The word “God” put me off completely.
 I went into therapy instead.
 Soon after we split up, I tried to fix myself with another relationship.
 So began a long and painful pattern of liaisons with women.
-They were all clingy, unhealthy and codependent.
+If the instant gratification of lust didn’t drive them, they were clingy, unhealthy, and codependent.

-After a few years of being on the merry-go-round of dysfunctional relationships, I came to the conclusion that I didn’t have any skills in this area.
-In therapy, I learned that I was frightened of intimacy, therefore unable to commit.
-It became increasingly clear that I lacked the capacity to create something meaningful and worthwhile with another person.
+After a few years of being on the merry-go-round of one-night stands and dysfunctional relationships, I concluded that I didn’t have any skills in this area.
+In therapy, I learned that I was frightened of intimacy and, therefore, unable to commit.
+It became increasingly clear that I could not create something meaningful and worthwhile with another person.

 After 25 years of trying, I gave up.
-No steps, no sponsorship, no program.
-Being convinced that my relationship problems were caused by childhood trauma, I continued in therapy.
-In all honesty, counselling and therapy were not helpful at all.
+No steps, no sponsorship, no program!
+Being convinced that childhood trauma was the cause of my relationship problems, I continued in therapy.
+In all honesty, counseling and therapy were not helpful at all.

 A sex tourist in recovery

 One day, I overheard a conversation at a meeting.
 Some of my buddies in recovery were talking about their holiday adventures in Thailand.
 They were saying what a great time they were having.
-All they talked about were the girls in the bars and massage parlours.
-They were saying that sex in Thailand was available and cheap.
+All they talked about were the girls in the bars and massage parlors.
+They were saying that sex in Thailand was freely available and, compared to the UK, very cheap.

 With so many years of dismal relationship failures, I became interested in what they were saying.
-It wasn’t long before I was on my way to Thailand with my fellowship buddies.
-Overnight, my sexual addiction took off and I was hooked.
+It wasn’t long before I went to Thailand with my fellowship friends.
+Very soon after getting off the plane in Bangkok, sexual addiction took off, and I was hooked.

 A screenshot of recovery after 25 years